 Select an option from the Rounding rule dropdown.
 This controls how denominations are rounded for cash payments.

 - Click Save Changes.
-The rounding rule will now apply when you make a cash sale.
+The rounding rule will now be applied when you make a cash sale.

 Making sales with cash rounding